ermandac/Inventory-System/docs/CHECKLIST.md

 ## Notes
 - Backend core functionality is implemented
 - Documentation is comprehensive
-- Frontend development needs to be started
+- Frontend development is in progress
+  - Basic structure and routing implemented
+  - Dashboard layout created
+  - Feature modules prepared for implementation
 - Security features need to be implemented
 - Testing suite needs to be developed